Breed-specific legislation: United Kingdom

-The Act also covers cross-breeds of the above four types of dog.
+The Act also covers cross-breeds of the above five types of dog.
 Dangerous dogs are classified by "type", not by breed label.
 This means that whether a dog is prohibited under the Act will depend on a judgement about its physical characteristics, and whether they match the description of a prohibited "type".
 This assessment of the physical characteristics is made by a court.

-The Act applies in England, Wales and Scotland, with the Dangerous Dogs (Northern Ireland) Order 1991 having a similar effect in Northern Ireland.
+The Act applies in England, Wales and Scotland, with the Dangerous Dogs (Northern Ireland) Orders of 1991 and 2024 having a similar effect in Northern Ireland.